 California is rapidly making a transition towards a low carbon electric grid.
-This transformation and the rise of renewables, particularly solar, presents new challenges for grid operators.
-One challenge is an oversupply of renewable generation in the middle of the day, when supply exceeds customer demand.
-The two dominant tools in the California Independent System Operator's (CAISO's) toolbox today to mitigate oversupply conditions include either curtailing renewables or exporting them using the real time energy market, the Energy Imbalance Market.
-A second challenge associated with oversupply is increased ramping needs.
-The primary tool for the CPUC to solve ramping issues includes time-of-use (TOU) pricing where retail rates are aligned with wholesale grid conditions.
-However, retail rates are not always aligned with wholesale grid conditions because rates change much more slowly than the wholesale market evolves.
+This transformation and the rise of renewables, particularly solar, presents new operating challenges for grid operators.
+One challenge is an oversupply of renewable generation in the middle of the day, when supply exceeds demand.
+The two dominant tools in CAISO's toolbox today to mitigate oversupply conditions, include either curtailing renewables or exporting them using the real time energy market, the Energy Imbalance Market (EIM).1 A second challenge associated with oversupply is increased ramping needs.
+The primary tool for the CPUC to solve ramping issues includes time-ofuse (TOU) pricing where retail rates are aligned with wholesale grid conditions.
+However, retail rates are not always aligned with wholesale grid conditions because retail rates change much more slowly than the wholesale market transactions.